novikovalab/piawka/technical.md

 2. **At least one non-missing, non-star allele per group** — a site is used for a group only if that group has at least one called, non-`*` allele.
 3. **Multiallelic handling** — by default, a site is skipped for a pair of groups if more than two distinct alleles are observed in their combined allele pool.
 This can be relaxed with `--mult`.

-Crucially, piawka does **not** require that `$5` (the ALT field) contains a single-character non-star allele.
-Most tools that rely on REF/ALT checks mark a site as unusable if the whole-cohort ALT is multi-allelic (e.g., `A,T`). piawka instead checks the alleles *actually observed* in the target groups at runtime.
+Crucially, piawka does **not** require that the ALT field contains a single-character non-star allele.
+Often tools that rely on REF/ALT checks mark a site as unusable if the whole-cohort ALT is multi-allelic (e.g., `A,T`). piawka instead checks the alleles *actually observed* in the target groups at runtime.

 ### The per-group ALT-agnostic advantage